zechary28/tp/docs/UserGuide.md

 3. **Compound interest loan amount** can behave strangely when using a flexible payment schedule (i.e. payments made anytime instead of monthly)<br>
   a.
 As our algorithm assumes that the loanee will pay monthly for easier calculations, paying off-schedule can cause discrepancies in the remaining amount owed due to the way compound interest is calculated.<br>
   b.
 An update to this will be coming in future, where we will introduce a more sophisticated algorithm capable of calculating compound interest on a flexible repayment basis.
-4. **When using sort**, currently there exsists no unsort feature.
-However, it is 1 of the future features we plan to implement.
+4. **When using sort**, currently there is no unsort feature.
+However, it is one of the future features we plan to implement.
 5. The UI which displays monetary values may not always have accurate decimal placings, this is simply due rounding due to us forcing the display to be in 2dp.
 --------------------------------------------------------------------------------------------------------------------